The Fundamentals of Property Investment – Part 1

 LEVERAGING (one of they key reasons property is a leader in the investment world) this tool allows you to spread your capital and purchase multiple properties benefitting from the capital appreciation of a larger portfolio!
 The lending will effect both your expenses calculation and your capital invested so both top and bottom of the ROI calculation.

 CASH INVESTED – this will include all purchase costs, DEPOSIT (if leveraging), stamp duty, finance & legal cost, refurbishment, furnishing costs etc. which again can vary depending on what loan to value mortgage you take out and how much works are required to make the property suitable for your chosen strategy.

 Example: purchasing the apartment at £100,000 with a £7,200 gross rent

 Purchase & finance set up costs: £4,000

 Rent: £600 pcm

 Mortgage: £187.50 (based on 3% rate, interest only product)

 PROFIT £80.50 / £966

-BEWARE – there are a lot of estate agents quoting the term ROI but they are doing so incorrectly – they are giving you the yield – if anyone quotes you ROI make sure to ask how they are calculating that.
+BEWARE – there are a lot of estate agents quoting the term ROI but they are doing so incorrectly – they are giving you the yield – if anyone quotes you ROI make sure to ask how they are calculating it.

 To summerise yield is a good quick calculation best used for non-inclusive, unfurnished rental strategies.
 You should always work out ROI before spending time on the due diligence process.
 Investors set their own minimum ROI and CASHFLOW (profit from rent) based on their strategy, their own plan and goals – there is no right or wrong.
-So if you haven’t already done so start thinking about what you want from your investments and set your thresholds.
+So, if you haven’t already done so, start thinking about what you want from your investments and set your thresholds.